jameskorzekwa/ha-ddclient/ddclient/DOCS.md

-# Home Assistant Add-on: Example add-on
+# Home Assistant Add-on: ddclient

 ## How to use

-You will likely want to have the SSH plugin configured and working in order to place your `ddclient.conf` file under `/share/ddclient` (you would have to create thie directory for now).
+Place your `ddclient.conf` file under `/share/ddclient`.
+You will want to install the SSH plugin to create this file.
-And it should "just work"!